UNC-CECL/CASCADE/README.md

 The CoAStal Community-lAnDscape Evolution (*cascade*) model is a coupled landscape and human-dynamics modeling framework.
-*cascade* combines elements of two exploratory morphodynamic models of barrier evolution -- *barrier3d* (Reeves et al., 2021) and the BarrierR Inlet Environment (*brie*) model (Nienhuis & Lorenzo-Trueba, 2019) -- into a single model framework (Figure 1). *barrier3d*, a spatially-explicit cellular exploratory model, is the core of *cascade*.
+*cascade* combines elements of two exploratory morphodynamic models of barrier evolution -- *barrier3d* (Reeves et al., 2021) and the BarrierR Inlet Environment (*brie*) model (Nienhuis & Lorenzo-Trueba, 2019) -- into a single model framework (figure below). *barrier3d*, a spatially-explicit cellular exploratory model, is the core of *cascade*.
 It is used within the *cascade* framework to simulate the effects of individual storm events and SLR on shoreface evolution; dune dynamics, including dune growth, erosion, and migration; and overwash deposition by individual storms.
-BRIE is used to simulate large-scale coastline evolution arising from alongshore sediment transport processes; this is accomplished by connecting individual *barrier3d* models through diffusive alongshore sediment transport.
+*brie* is used to simulate large-scale coastline evolution arising from alongshore sediment transport processes; this is accomplished by connecting individual *barrier3d* models through diffusive alongshore sediment transport.
 Human dynamics are incorporated in *cascade* in two separate modules.
 The first module simulates strategies for preventing roadway pavement damage during overwashing events, including rebuilding roadways at sufficiently low elevations to allow for